AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Representation:** In [!DNL Offer Decisioning], a representation is information used by a channel, such as location or language to display an offer.

-**Resource:** In [!DNL Experience Platform Launch], resource is a generic term that refers to options the [!DNL Platform Launch] user can configure inside the client environment, including extensions, data elements, and rules.
+**Resource:** In [!DNL Adobe Experience Platform Launch], a resource is a generic term that refers to options the [!DNL Platform Launch] user can configure inside the client environment, including extensions, data elements, and rules.

 **Role-based access control:** Role-based access control enables admins to assign access and permissions to users of [!DNL Experience Platform].
 Permissions include the ability to view and/or use [!DNL Experience Platform] features, such as creating sandboxes, defining schemas, and managing datasets.

-**Rule:** In [!DNL Experience Platform Launch], a rule is a collection of rule components defining a specific set of events, conditions, and actions that should be grouped logically.
+**Rule:** In [!DNL Adobe Experience Platform Launch], a rule is a collection of rule components defining a specific set of events, conditions, and actions that should be grouped logically.

-**Rule component:** In [!DNL Experience Platform Launch], rule components are the events, conditions, and actions that make up a rule.
+**Rule component:** In [!DNL Adobe Experience Platform Launch], rule components are the events, conditions, and actions that make up a rule.

 **Runtime:** Runtime specifies a runtime environment for a machine learning recipe. [!DNL Python], R, [!DNL Spark], PySpark, and Tensorflow runtimes enable input of a URL to a docker image for a recipe source.